ryanlewis/drink-expenses/README.md

 Small drink expenses API that is used with the [Workflow app][WF] for iPhone.

-The company I currently work provides soft drinks for a nominal cost.
+The company I am currently working with provides soft drinks for a nominal cost.
 The combination of the API and Workflow allows me to easily track costs against it.

 ## Prerequisities